Sibilino/yii-dygraphswidget/README.md

 ## Additional options
 ---------------------
 The following widget properties can also be specified:
-- **xIsDate**: Set this property to true if the x-values (first value in each row of the data matrix) are a date strings, in order to properly convert them to JS date objects for Dygraphs.
+- **xIsDate**: Set this property to true if the x-values (first value in each row of the data matrix) are date strings, in order to properly convert them to JS date objects for Dygraphs.
 - **scriptUrl**: The URL where the Dygraphs.js library is taken from.
 You can modify this property to use a locally-hosted Dygraphs library, or to use another version.
 - **model** and **attribute**: Specify a CModel instance and one of its attributes in order to take the data from it.
 - **jsVarName**: Specifies a custom name for the JS variable that will receive the Dygraphs object upon creation.